 Final thoughts: Car insurance and pedestrians

 Another related scenario is when the driver of a vehicle hits a pedestrian and the driver is uninsured or he or she leaves the scene, committing a ‘hit and run.’
 Then another portion of your insurance can kick it.
-Mckenzie called it the Uninsured Motorist portion of your insurance, but this insurance may be mandatory or optional in the state in which you live.
+McKenzie called it the Uninsured Motorist portion of your insurance, but this insurance may be mandatory or optional in the state in which you live.
 You may want to ask your agent about this, too.

 No matter the situation, it’s essential to understand your auto insurance policy so you are fully protected in an accident, whether with a runner, walker or cyclist or if you are injured as one of these.

-“Check with your insurance provider about the additional coverages offered that may need to be added to your auto policy to ensure you would be covered medically for any injuries suffered if you were hit by an automobile while out walking,” Mckenzie says.
+“Check with your insurance provider about the additional coverages offered that may need to be added to your auto policy to ensure you would be covered medically for any injuries suffered if you were hit by an automobile while out walking,” McKenzie says.

 Resources & Methodology